gaearon/overreacted.io/src/pages/a-complete-guide-to-useeffect/index.md

   }, [count]);
 ```

 To do this, we need to ask ourselves: **what are we using `count` for?** It seems like we only use it for the `setCount` call.
 In that case, we don’t actually need `count` in the scope at all.
-When we want to update state based on the previous state, we can use the [functional updater form](https://reactjs.org/docs/hooks-reference.html#functional-updates) of `setState`:
+When we want to update state based on the previous state, we can use the [functional updater form](https://reactjs.org/docs/hooks-reference.html#functional-updates) of `useState`:

 ```jsx{3}
   useEffect(() => {